-Al Ansari Exchange is committed to preventing money laundering and terrorist financing, in accordance with the Central Bank’s regulations and the best international practices in AML-CTF.
-To this effect, we are fully prepared to detect suspicious activities associated with money laundering, including tax evasion, fraud and terrorism financing, and report them to the Central Bank, as per regulations.
-We at Al Ansari Exchange are attuned to conducting business with integrity, within the scope of the law, with security and in compliance with all applicable laws and regulations.
+Al Ansari Exchange is committed to prevent money laundering and terrorist financing in accordance with the Central Bank of the United Arab Emirate’s regulations and international best practices in Anti-Money Laundering (AML) & Counter Terrorist Financing (CTF).
+To this effect, we are fully geared to detect suspicious activities associated with money laundering, fraud, terrorist financing & financing of illicit organizations, and report them to the Central Bank of the UAE, as per the regulations.
+We at Al Ansari Exchange are dedicated to conduct business securely with integrity and in compliance with all applicable laws and regulations.

-In view of the foregoing, we have implemented robust AML & compliance practices in all our branches.
-Our state-of-the-art infrastructure and AML software further enable us to be fully compliant at all times.
+We have therefore implemented robust AML and compliance practices in all our branches.
+Our state-of-the-art information technology infrastructure and AML solutions enable us to be fully compliant at all times.

 Anti-Money Laundering Compliance Policy Declarations

-Al Ansari Exchange is also determined to examine and uphold its Anti-Money Laundering procedures and control, on an on-going basis, by applying befitting internal and external audit programs.
+Al Ansari Exchange is also determined to constantly evaluate and uphold its AML policies, procedures and controls on an on-going basis by ensuring befitting internal and external audit program.

 Al Ansari Exchange adheres to the four pillars of an effective AML program: